-We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company incurred a net loss of \$1,290,966; the Company's cash position at October 31, 2022 was \$132,192 and its working capital deficiency was \$177,540.
-As stated in Note 1, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
+We draw attention to Note 1 of the consolidated financial statements, which indicates the Company incurred a net loss of \$1,114,512; the Company's cash position at October 31,2023 was \$1,368,852 and its working capital was \$868,591.
+Many factors influence the Company's ability to raise funds, and there is no assurance that the Company will be successful in obtaining the required financing for these or other purposes, including for general working capital.
+As stated in Note 1, the se events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.